 We hope that everyone is staying safe and healthy!

-In spite of the fact that no residents are presenting COVID-19 signs or symptoms, we continue to restrict all visitors at Maple Ridge Seniors Village out of an abundance of caution.
+In spite of the fact that no residents are presenting COVID-19 signs or symptoms, we remain to continue to restrict all visitors at Maple Ridge Seniors Village out of an abundance of caution.
 We know that continues to be an anxious period for residents, families and loved-ones – but we ask that everyone be respectful of this measure, for resident and staff safety.

 Should the status of this facility change in any respect, please know that we will immediately contact families.

 We are following the direction of our public health officials to the letter, and have full infection prevention and control precautions in place.
 Staff continue to monitor residents closely and are ensuring the following protocols are being adhered to: